yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 Now back to the elephant, which is algorithmic in nature.
 We are visiting each geometry for each ray bounce, but most of those rays have no way to reach most geometries.
 This incurs many wasted loads and calculations per bounce.
-To get away from the O(m*n), we use acceleration structures to help with eliminating impossible hits, such as Bounding Volume Hierachies (BVH) or Octrees.
+To get away from the O(m*n), we use acceleration structures to help with eliminating impossible hits, such as Bounding Volume Hierarchies (BVH) or Octrees.
 Choosing a datastructure depends on the character of your data.
 We went with the BVH, because it doesn't have many assumptions and degrades gracefully with bad quality of input [bvh-generality].